MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_bus_interface_standard.md

 If the driver is executing at IRQL = PASSIVE_LEVEL, it should obtain a device's DMA adapter object by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549220">IoGetDmaAdapter</a>. <b>IoGetDmaAdapter</b> detects whether the bus driver supports the <b>BUS_INTERFACE_STANDARD</b> interface.
 If it does, <b>IoGetDmaAdapter</b> calls the routine pointed to by the <a href="https://msdn.microsoft.com/library/windows/hardware/gg604851">GetDmaAdapter</a> member of this interface to obtain the adapter object.
 Otherwise, <b>IoGetDmaAdapter</b> calls an equivalent legacy routine.

-However, if a driver must obtain an adapter object while running at IRQL &gt;= DISPATCH_LEVEL, it cannot do so with <a href="https://msdn.microsoft.com/library/windows/hardware/ff549220">IoGetDmaAdapter</a>.
+However, if a driver must obtain an adapter object while running at IRQL >= DISPATCH_LEVEL, it cannot do so with <a href="https://msdn.microsoft.com/library/windows/hardware/ff549220">IoGetDmaAdapter</a>.
 In this case, the driver must query for the <b>BUS_INTERFACE_STANDARD</b> interface while still at IRQL = PASSIVE_LEVEL by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a>.